-The deadline for on-time registrations for the Fall Semester 2014 is Friday, August 15.
-The deadline for on-time registrations for the Spring Semester 2015 is Friday, December 19.
-A \$50 late registration fee will be assessed for all initial registrations processed after the on-time registration deadline.
+The deadline for on-time registrations for the Fall Semester 2015 is Friday, August 14 (Friday, December 4 for courses of the January Term).
+The deadline for on-time registrations for the Spring Semester 2016 is Friday, January 15 (Friday, May 6 for courses of the Summer Term).
+A \$60 late registration fee will be assessed for all initial registrations processed after the on-time registration deadline.

 Be sure you have Business Office clearance: Registration will not be permitted for a student who does not have clearance from the Business Office to register.
 If you fail to obtain clearance to register prior to the registration deadline, late registration fees will apply.
-Contact Diana Downey (ddowney@ltsp.edu) in Student Billing or John Heidgerd (jheidgerd@ltsp.edu) in the Business Office for clarification concerning your situation and to arrange to clear your account.
+Contact Diana Downey (ddowney@ltsp.edu) in Student Billing in the Business Office for clarification concerning your situation and to arrange to clear your account.